paultcochrane/blog-travis-ci-com/_posts/2014-05-13-multi-os-feature-available.md

 If you want the feature turned on for your repository, get in touch with us via email at [support@travis-ci.com](mailto:support@travis-ci.com).

+### What Sort of Repositories are Best Suited for this Feature?

+Repositories most suitable for this feature are those with small build matrices, and without requirement for multiple language run times.

 ## Modify Your `.travis.yml`
 Once you have your repository has the multi-OS feature on, all you have to do is add these lines to your `.travis.yml`: